Are You Just Giving It Away?

 As George Strait said “…Don’t you even want your half of everything?”

 Participating in a Demand Response program can be a challenging undertaking.
 Complex contracts, understanding Utility tariffs, gaining buy-in from impacted site managers, compliance measurement and verification, and payment reconciliation with counterparties to the DR agreement (more on that later.)

-Here is the problem: You might be doing all that work – and making your customers and employees uncomfortable on the hottest days of the year – for only a fraction of the financial benefit you thought you were going to realize.
+You might be doing all that work just to be making your customers and employees uncomfortable on the hottest days of the year.
+And for only a fraction of the financial benefit you thought you were going to realize.

 The most common strategy employed to prevent employees and customers from revolting when you turn up the temperature on your thermostats to meet your DR obligation is to “pre-cool” your building.
 The objective - “coasting” through the hottest times of the day during the DR event when your AC is basically turned off.